Network evolution with mesoscopic delay: Introduction

 \subsection{Network model}

 Let us now describe the precise model, initially restricting to the tree network setting and commenting on the more general setting subsequently.
 The model has three ingredients: \begin{enumeratea} \item A \emph{time scale parameter} $\gb \in [0,1]$.
-This paper deals with the regime, while $\gb \in (0,1)$ will be called the {\bf mesoscopic} regime for reasons that will become obvious after the model definition.
+This paper deals with the {\bf mesoscopic} regime, where $\gb \in (0,1)$, named for the reasons that will become obvious after the model definition.
 The regime $\gb= 0$ will be referred to as the {\bf microscopic} delay.
-The regime $\gb = 1$ referred to as the {\bf macroscopic} delay regime is considered in a companion paper~\cite{BBDS04_macro}. \item A \emph{delay distribution} $\mu$ on $(\bR_+, \cB(\bR_+)$. \item An \emph{attachment function} $f:\set{0,1,\ldots} \to \bR_+$, measuring the attractiveness of individuals based on their local information, assumed to be strictly positive. \end{enumeratea}
+The regime $\gb = 1$, referred to as the {\bf macroscopic} delay regime, is considered in a companion paper~\cite{BBDS04_macro}. \item A \emph{delay distribution} $\mu$ on {\cg $(\bR_+, \cB(\bR_+))$}. \item An \emph{attachment function} $f:\set{0,1,\ldots} \to \bR_+$, measuring the attractiveness of individuals based on their local information, assumed to be strictly positive. \end{enumeratea}

-\begin{defn}[Network evolution with delay] We grow a sequence of random trees $\set{\cT(n):n\geq 1 }$ as follows:
+\begin{defn}[Network evolution with delay] We generate a sequence of growing random trees $\set{\cT(n):n\geq 1 }$ as follows:

-\begin{enumeratei} \item The initial tree $\cT(1)$ consists of a single vertex $v_1$.
+\begin{enumeratei} \item The initial tree $\cT(1)$ consists of a single vertex, $v_1$.
 At time $2$, the tree $\cT(2)$ consists of two vertices, labeled as $\set{v_1, v_2}$ and attached by a single edge directed from $v_2$ to $v_1$.
-Call the vertex $v_1$ as the ``root'' of the tree.
+Call the vertex $v_1$ the ``root'' of the tree.

 \item Suppose the network has been constructed till time $n$ for $n\geq 2$.
 Let the vertices in $\cT({n})$ be labeled as $\{v_1,\dots,v_{n}\}$ with edges directed from children to parent.
-For vertex $v_i\in \cT({n})$ (which entered the system at time $i$) and $j\geq i$, let $\deg(v_i,j)$ denote the degree of $v_i$ at time $j$ (which for all vertices other than the root is equal to the in-degree $+ 1$) interpreted in various applications as a measure of trust accumulated till time $i$.
+For vertex $v_i\in \cT({n})$ (which entered the system at time $i$) and $j\geq i$, let $\deg(v_i,j)$ denote the degree of $v_i$ at time $j$ (which, for all vertices other than the root, is equal to the in-degree $+ 1$) interpreted in various applications as a measure of trust accumulated till time $i$.
 Initialize always with $\deg(v_i,i) =1$.

 \item At time $(n+1)$, a new vertex $v_{n+1}$ enters the system.
-A \emph{normalized} time delay $\xi_{n+1} \sim \mu$ independent of $\cT(n)$ is sampled.
-The information available to $v_{n+1}$ is the graph $\cT(\fplus{n - n^{\gb} \xi_{n+1}})$ \item Conditional on $\cT(\fplus{n - n^{\gb}\xi_{n+1}})$, this new vertex attaches to a vertex $v\in \cT(\fplus{n - n^{\gb}\xi_{n+1}})$ with probability proportional to
+A \emph{normalized} time delay, $\xi_{n+1} \sim \mu$, independent of $\cT(n)$, is sampled.
+The information available to $v_{n+1}$ is the graph $\cT(\fplus{n - n^{\gb} \xi_{n+1}}_+)$. \item Conditional on $\cT(\fplus{n - n^{\gb}\xi_{n+1}}_+)$, this new vertex attaches to a vertex $v\in \cT(\fplus{n - n^{\gb}\xi_{n+1}}_+)$ with probability proportional to

 \end{enumeratei}

 Write $\set{\cT(n):n\geq 1}$ for the corresponding sequence of growing random trees and let $\cL(\gb, \mu, f)$ denote the corresponding probability distribution of the sequence of growing random trees. \end{defn}